 If you have exhausted the traders complaints mechanism you can take your claim to the Small Claims Court.

 There is a small fee to take a case to the Small Claims Court which is non refundable.
-The National Consumer Agency will give advice for free but you should check with any other organisation if they charge for their services.
+The Competition and Consumer Protection Commission will give advice for free but you should check with any other organisation if they charge for their services.

-The National Consumer Agency can give you information on your rights if you have problems with a service or a service provider.
+The Competition and Consumer Protection Commission can give you information on your rights if you have problems with a service or a service provider.

 Opening Hours:- Lines open Monday - Friday 9am - 6pm

 Locall:1890 432 432